sophongo/sophdoc/docs/en/admin/kpanda/best-practice/kubean-low-version.md

     1. The image spray-job can use the accelerator address here, and the image address is determined based on the selected artifact version

-3. Import the offline images and binary packages for the corresponding K8s version.
+3. Import the offline images and binary packages for the proper K8s version.

     ```bash
     # Import the binaries from the data directory to the minio in the bootstrap node